Hidden Minima in Two-Layer ReLU Networks: Introduction

 An outstanding question in deep learning (DL) concerns the ability of simple gradient-based methods to successfully train neural networks despite the nonconvexity of the associated optimization problems.
 Indeed, nonconvex optimization landscapes may have spurious (i.e., non-global local) minima with large basins of attraction and this can cause a complete failure of these methods.
 Our understanding of the nature by which nonconvex problems associated with artificial neural networks differ from computationally hard ones is currently limited.
 In view of the complexity exhibited by contemporary networks and the absence of suitable analytic tools, much recent research has focused on two-layer ReLU networks as a realistic starting point for a theoretical study, e.g., \cite{brutzkus2017globally,chizat2018global,soltanolkotabi2018theoretical,mei2018mean,goldt2019generalisation,tian2020student,safran2021effects}.
 The two-layer networks considered were typically of the form:

-where $\sigma(x)\defeq\max\crl{0,x}$ is the ReLU function acting entrywise and $M(k,d)$ denotes the space of $k\times d$ matrices.
+where $\sigma(t)\defeq\max\crl{0,t}$ is the ReLU function acting entrywise and $M(k,d)$ denotes the space of $k\times d$ matrices.
 To isolate the study of optimization-related obstructions on account of nonconvexity from those pertaining to the expressive power of two-layer networks, data has been often assumed to be fully realizable.
 This was further motivated by hardness results indicating a strict barrier inherent to the explanatory power of distribution-free approaches operating in complete generality \cite{blum1989training,brutzkus2017sgd,shamir2018distribution}.
 For the squared loss, the resulting highly nonconvex expected loss~is

 where $\cD$ denotes a probability distribution over the input space, $\WW\in M(k,d)$, $\ba \in \RR^k$ denote the optimization variables, and $T\in M(d,d)$, $\bb \in \RR^d$ are fixed parameters.
 Recently, it was found \cite{arjevanifield2019spurious} that the symmetry of spurious minima of $\ploss$ \emph{break the symmetry} of global minima under various choices of data distributions (formal terms are given later).
 Here, for concreteness, we focus on the $d$-variate normal distribution for inputs \cite{du2017gradient,zhong2017recovery,li2017convergence,tian2017analytical, ge2017learning,aubin2019committee}.

-The methods, however, are quite~general.
+\begin{remark} In \cite{Arjevani2023deepsb}, the \emph{theory of distributions} is adopted as a central analytical framework for the rigorous treatment of the nonsmoothness inherent in ReLU networks.
+This approach applies to a broad class of data distributions given by Radon measures, that is, finite Borel measures of total mass one, and in particular includes the normal distribution as is the case in the present work.
+It furnishes a unified and mathematically precise foundation for differentiation with respect to network parameters, encompassing, in particular, bias terms (see the concluding remark in \pref{sec:concluding} below).
+Within this framework, techniques from \emph{geometric measure theory} provide a refined structural characterization of the gradient, which is viewed as a vector-valued function of bounded variation, as well as of the Hessian, now represented in the distributional sense as a matrix-valued Radon measure. \end{remark}